i-pi/i-pi/docs/src/input-files.rst

 To help detect any user error the recognized tag names, data types and acceptable options are all specified in the code in a specialized input class for each class of object.
-A full list of all the available tags and a brief description of their function is given in the `input reference <input-reference.rst>`_.
+A full list of all the available tags and a brief description of their function is given at `input tags <input-tags.rst>`_.

 .. _inputunits: